top of page

 It soon became clear that the demand for the arts was best served directly in the schools and communities.
 With transportation issues negated and logistics simplified, we had a growing and receptive after-school audience–and convenience for parents, students and educators.

-We quickly saw a dramatic increase in demand: what began as a single school being served in 2009 has steadily increased each year.
-CAI is now recognized as the go-to source for free-of-charge-after-school arts programming.
-Contact us today to see how you can get involved:
+We quickly saw a dramatic increase in demand: what began as a single school being served in 2009 steadily increased each year.
+CAI was recognized as the go-to source for free-of-charge-after-school arts programming.

 Debbie Hill | Founder & Executive Director